frnmst/iptables-geoport-directives/README.md

 possible to decide the policy of filtered packets (polite or rude policy, depending respectively if you want that the sender knows that his packets have been rejected or not) and to set logging of filtered packets.
-~~All user settings are at the top of the main script.
-Each setting is explained.
-In the future these settings will be available in a separate file.~~

-###PACKETDEPS
+###Packet dependencies
 - bash
 - iptables active and running

-###HOWTO
+###Howto
 Download: `$ git clone https://github.com/frnmst/iptables-geoport-directives`.

 Before uing this script you must have iptables active and running.
 If you have systemd as init system: `sudo systemctl enable iptables && sudo systemctl start iptables`.

+Change preferences in `iptables_directives.config` or create a new one.

-You also must be root to run this script: `sudo ./iptables_direcives.sh`.
+You also must be root to run this script: `sudo ./iptables_direcives.sh -c iptables_directives.config`.

-###DEVELSTAT
+###Developement status
 Achieved good points.
 The script works, but not sure about the logging part.
 Important features are missing, as explaned next.

 ###TODO
 In order of importance: